Police Sergeant Identified as White Bear Lake Drowning Victim

 > Sign up for the MN CRIME newsletter

-Deputies were dispatched just before 2:30 p.m. to the area near Dellwood Road and Echo Street after receiving a 911 call reporting that the woman had jumped from the boat and did not come back up.
+Deputies were dispatched just before 2:30 p.m. to the area near Dellwood Road & Echo Street after receiving a 911 call reporting that the woman was in the water while holding onto the pontoon boat.
+At some point, she lost her grip, went under the water and never resurfaced.

 Rescue crews from multiple agencies responded to the scene, including the Washington County Fire Department Dive Team and water patrol units from both Washington and Ramsey counties.
 The Minnesota State Patrol helicopter was also requested to assist with an aerial search.